Johanna and Clark were sitting at tea one afternoon when suddenly Bob hopped over to their table.

-Carl spent the next few days watching Johanna and Bob run.
+Clark spent the next few days watching Johanna and Bob run.
 He made a table of values showing Johanna’s velocity and wrote a function that represented Bob’s velocity.
 Then he showed the data to Bob, pointing out to him the different velocities.
-Bob grew excited when he saw the data and told Carl that he would give Johanna a twenty-minute head start on the race.
-Carl said he would talk to Johanna.
+Bob grew excited when he saw the data and told Clark that he would give Johanna a twenty-minute head start on the race.
+Clark said he would talk to Johanna.

-The next day, Carl met with Johanna and showed her the data.
+The next day, Clark met with Johanna and showed her the data.

 “Bob said he would give you a twenty-minute head start on the race, seeing how it takes you forty minutes to run the course.
 I recommend you accept his challenge.”